lukehayes/TT-Google-Analytics/README.md

 ## Themetacular - Google Analytics

-A simple plugin for Themetacular Wordpress themes to easily add Google Analytics to your website.
+A simple plugin for Themetacular Wordpress themes to easily add Google Analytics to your Wordpress theme.

 ### Installation Steps
 * Clone the project into your themes wp-content/plugins directory, or download and install it from a zip using the 'Add New Plugin' option on your installation